cdasilvasantos/is218-group-project/files/persona.md

 - **Busy Schedule:** Marcus's entrepreneurial endeavors keep him busy, making it challenging to find dining experiences that align with his schedule.
 He values restaurants that offer flexibility and efficiency.
 - **Tech-Driven Dining:** While Marcus appreciates technological integration, he also faces challenges in finding restaurants that strike the right balance, ensuring that technology enhances rather than detracts from the dining experience.

+# Persona: Olivia Harper, Discerning Gourmet

+## Demographics
+- **Age:** 35
+- **Gender:** Female
+- **Occupation:** Creative Director at a Marketing Firm
+- **Location:** New York City, New York
+- **Income:** $120,000 per year

+## Background
+Olivia is an accomplished creative director working in the fast-paced marketing industry in the heart of New York City.
+Her career demands a constant flow of creativity, and she is renowned for her innovative campaigns.
+Outside of work, Olivia enjoys exploring the vibrant culinary scene of the city, attending art exhibitions, and traveling to experience diverse cuisines around the world.

+## Goals
+- **Michelin Dining Experience:** Olivia seeks dining experiences that go beyond the ordinary.
+She is drawn to Michelin-starred restaurants that offer exceptional culinary craftsmanship and a unique atmosphere.
+- **Culinary Exploration:** With a passion for fine dining, Olivia is always on the lookout for restaurants that push the boundaries of flavor, presentation, and innovation.
+- **Exclusivity:** Olivia values exclusive and intimate dining experiences that make her feel like she's part of something special.

+## Challenges
+- **Time Constraints:** Balancing a demanding career with a desire for exquisite dining experiences can be challenging.
+Olivia seeks restaurants that can deliver exceptional meals without compromising efficiency.
+- **Discovering Hidden Gems:** While Olivia enjoys the renowned Michelin-starred establishments, she also craves discovering hidden culinary gems that offer a distinctive and memorable experience.